What Does Warrior In The Garden Mean?

 A warrior in the garden comes with self-confidence that a normal man does not portray.
 Warriors are hooked to infinity seeking impeccability, whereas average men are hooked to their fellow humans.
 They are fearless and believe that they can face any battle and result in peace without violence.
 When you transform your fears and worries to courage, you cease to be a victim of the world and become a world’s hero.

 When defying fear, a warrior in the garden decides on the FEAR meaning to take.
-The first meaning is: Forget Everything And Run or the second one stating: Face Everything And Rise.
+The first meaning is: Forget Everything And Run or the second one states: Face Everything And Rise.
 It is upon you to choose the type of warrior you are, depending on how you deal with your fears.

 They Defy Clarity To Gain Power